pivotal/docs-tap/app-live-view/configuring-apps/convention-server.hbs.md

-# Convention server
+# Application Live View Convention server

-The Application Live View Convention provides a Webhook handler for [Convention Service for VMware Tanzu](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-convention-service-about.html).
+This topic provides information about Application Live View Convention, which provides a Webhook handler for
+[Convention Service for VMware Tanzu](https://docs.vmware.com/en/Tanzu-Application-Platform/1.1/tap/GUID-convention-service-about.html).

 ## <a id="role"></a> Role of Application Live View Convention